Debugging Tips

 Debugging the menu-bar

-with the environment variable GIMP_GTK_MENUBAR
+run GIMP with the environment variable GIMP_GTK_MENUBAR set to “1”.

 Debugging fonts

-will have GIMP list all
+The environment variable GIMP_DEBUG_FONTS will have GIMP list all

 ignored fonts on startup, with some basic information on why they were